michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 }
 ```

 Once the new configs are encoded we can update the local `UserDefaults`, and notify other components.
-We could use some reactive components, but for the demo it is simpler to use a standard `NotificationCenter`.
+We could use some reactive components, but for the demo it is simpler to use the standard `NotificationCenter`.

 ```swift
 private func update(configs: [Config]) {